 What is dark matter?

-There is a huge amount of stuff out there in space that is affected by gravity.
+There is a huge amount of stuff out there in space that is completely invisible to us.
+This stuff does not reflect, emit, or absorb light (in fact it does not interact with the electromagnetic spectrum at all!) but it does interact with gravity.
 We can see the pull it has on matter like stars and galaxies.
 But it’s not regular matter.
 It’s not a black hole.
-It’s not anything that we have ever seen before.
-But it’s definitely there.
+This stuff is not like anything that we have ever seen before, but it is definitely there.
 Scientists named this mysterious stuff dark matter.
-Together, dark matter and dark energy make up 95% of the universe.
-That only leaves a small 5% for all the matter and energy we know and understand.

 What is Dark Matter Day?